 The Baltimore Humane Society's DogFest, featuring the Paws on Parade fundraiser, is a dog day extravaganza for pets, pet owners and pet lovers.
-It will benefit animals in need of care and refuge at the Baltimore Humane Society, a 365-acre no-kill shelter.
-The walk, activities, games, events and contests will be on the grounds of the Baltimore Humane Society, at 1601 Nicodemus Rd. in Reisterstown.
+The event benefits animals in need of care and refuge at the Baltimore Humane Society, a 365-acre no-kill shelter.
+The walk, activities, games, events and contests will be on the grounds of the Baltimore Humane Society, at 1601 Nicodemus Road in Reisterstown.
 For more information, visit dogfest.org.

-The annual Mercy High School 5K is a celebration of all things Mercy; celebrate and run/walk the 26-acre wooded campus of Mercy High School, 1300 E Northern Pkwy.
+The annual Mercy High School 5K is a celebration of all things Mercy.
+Celebrate and run/walk the 26-acre wooded campus of Mercy High School, 1300 E. Northern Parkway, from 8:30 a,m.-10:30 a.m.
 Proceeds from this event will support all-girls Mercy High School.
-To register, visit mercy5k.com.
+To register, visit, mercy5k.com.

 -- Get Ready!
 Get Set!
 Get Fit!

 This 5K run/walk and 1-mile walk will start at the CCBC Essex campus at 8:30 a.m. and benefit the Baltimore County Department of Aging's programs for seniors.
 For more information and to register, visit getreadygetsetgetfit5k.com.

 Heat It To Beat It

 Mercy Medical Center will unite hundreds of patients, their families and friends to raise awareness and funds for research into the causes and treatment of peritoneal carcinomatosis, a cancer found in the abdomen.
 The 2.2-mile walk will start at the Maryland Zoo in Baltimore and end with live music, fun and games.
 To register, visit heat-it.org.